markziemann/dee2_gene_signatures/Diabetes.md

 GSE140627: Gene regulation in type 1 diabetes renal function decliners and non renal function decliners

-GSE57896: Obesity combated through conversion of white to brown adipocytes with different gene expression regulated using inhibitors which do the reverse.
+GSE57896?: Obesity combated through conversion of white to brown adipocytes with different gene expression regulated using inhibitors of molecules that do the reverse of this conversion.

+GSE60424?*: Gene regulation comparison between control and different immune-associated diseases. (unsure how many to use and the comparisons which should be chosen)

+GSE67543?*: No clear differentiation between datasets.
+Contrasts can be made with the datasets given though.
+Unclear which would be useful.

+GSE58557?*: no clear differentiation between datasets (i.e. no ctrl vs study or something like this).
+Can derive contrasts from datasets however many do not have sufficient replicates and unsure which would be useful.

+GSE69889?*: mice and human data.
+Can just use human data.
+Seems diabetes related.
+Gene expression differentiated according to molecular clock.

+GSE76268: Gene expression differences between glucagon-secreting α-cells and insulin-secreting β-cells.

+GSE77108: Gene expression regulated by HDAC inhibitors, in this case, SAHA, ep300 siRNA and C646 in diabetic and non-diabetic individuals.

+GSE77522: Gene expression regulated by treatment with metaformin in normoglycaemic and hyperglycaemic conditions

 ## Studies that don't fit criteria